patrickt2017/patrickt2017.github.io/_posts/2025-09-06-Custom-Captive-Portal.md

 ---
 title: "Customize your Captive Portal in Airgeddon's Evil Twin Attack"
-excerpt: "A summarized walkthrough to custom the captive portal in Wi-Fi Evil Twin attacks."
+excerpt: "A summarized walkthrough to customize the captive portal in Wi-Fi Evil Twin attacks."
 categories:
     - Penetration-Test
 tags: